Itzaek/Pong/README.md

 The left paddles are controlled with w and s.
 The right paddles are controlled with up and down arrows.

-1. Download the exe (windows only, but I can create more exports)
+1. Download the exe (windows only, but I can create more exports) here: https://github.com/Itzaek/Pong/tree/main/pong/builds
 2. Run the exe

 # Improvements